teelu/rails_bookmarks/README.md

 * Edit a comment on another page
 * View a specific singular comment
 * See the number of comments each Bookmark has on the Bookmark index
+* When you delete a bookmark, make it so that the comments are automatically deleted

 ## Extra Challenges